STAT545-UBC/STAT545-UBC-original-website/hw01_edit-README.md

 Check: something in between.
 Student may have failed to render to the `github_document` output and commit/push the resulting `.md` file.
 The homework submission issue might not be perfect, but there was a good effort.

 Check plus: `README.md` provides a proper introduction of student to the class.
 It also demonstrates experimentation with 4 or more aspects of the Markdown syntax.
 Examples: section headers, links, bold, italic, bullet points, image embed, etc. The student describes how they got the changes into `README.md`.
 Student has submitted a well-named R Markdown document with exploration of the Gapminder dataset and the rendered markdown file.
 Student offers a few reflections on their GitHub workflow and their experience with Markdown.
 The homework submission issue follows the naming convention, includes the SHA, and there's a link to the rendered `.md` for the Gapminder exploration.

+## Peer Review

+Information about peer review for Homework 01 will go here.
+You'll be messaged via Slack when this section has been updated and action is required.